liqd/adhocracy3/docs/source/Code_Review_Process.rst

    (``git commit --allow-empty``).
 The commit log (or the last commit) may be contained in the email body.

+   ..
+REVIEW[tb]: This should also apply to the synchronous process

 2. *(assign pull request)* A reviewer sends a response to the PR on a3-dev with subject ``Re: [PR] ...`` and empty body.
 If several reviewers respond simultaneously, they resolve the conflict off-line.
+   ..
+      REVIEW[tb]: I do not want to rely on the possibility of off-line communication

 3. The reviewer checks out the branch to be reviewed, makes any changes and comments in the working copy, and adds them to the